-3.16 Telephone and Communications
+3.16 Telephone and communications Office

 The Tenant is required to make direct arrangements with a communications system provider, for the installation of telephone service to the Leased Premises.
 Telephone riser rooms are located on each floor.
 Both the main telephone room and telephone conduit risers have been sized to provide capacity for most major telephone systems.
 Telephone riser rooms are not available for installation of Tenant equipment.
-An under-floor wire way duct distribution system is available for Tenant use, along with provision for the Tenant to install an overhead in ceiling conduit distribution system, at the Tenant's expense.
+Tenant to install an overhead in ceiling conduit distribution system, at the Tenant's expense.
 All wiring in the ceiling space (e.g. telephone and data communication), must be enclosed in conduit unless otherwise approved in writing by the Landlord.
 Space is available in the communications rooms and in the ceiling space for Tenant's fibre optics cable systems for data transmissions.